 Are there any risks to the test?

-If you have had a biopsy, you may have a little bruising or bleeding at biopsy site.
-You may also have a little discomfort at the site for a day or two.
+For a biopsy: You may have a little bruising or bleeding at biopsy site.
+You may also have a little discomfort for a day or two.

 What do the results mean?